VDL-PRISM/home-assistant-components/README.md

 - **blacklist** (_Optional_): List of entities that should not be logged to InfluxDB.
 - **whitelist** (_Optional_): List of the entities (only) that will be logged to InfluxDB.
 If not set, all entities will be logged.
 Values set by the blacklist option will prevail.
 - **tags** (_Optional_): Tags to mark the data.
 - **batch_time** (_Optional_): The number of seconds between uploading data.
 This helps to group events together for more efficient uploads.
-Defaults to 0.
+Defaults to 10.
+Warning: If you set batch time to 0, data will not be saved persistently on disk.
 - **chunk_size** (_Optional_): The maximum amount of events that will be uploaded at once.
 Defaults to 500.

 Example configuration: